CommonRoad/commonroad-carla-interface/README.md

 # CommonRoad-CARLA Interface
 ## Introduction
-The CommonRoad-CARLA Interface provides APIs to use CommonRoad-based tools together with the 3D simulator CARLA.
+The CommonRoad-CARLA Interface provides APIs to use CommonRoad-based tools together with the 3D simulator CARLA (version 0.0.14).
 The code for converting a map from CommonRoad to OpenDRIVE is located in the CommonRoad Scenario Designer.

 ## Installation